portfolio-performance/portfolio-help/docs/en/reference/view/accounts/investment-plans.md

 ![](images/investment-plans.png)

-There are four main types of investment plans: deposit, removal (withdrawal), Interest and Security Purchase/Delivery (as illustrated in Figure&nbsp;1).
-A deposit and interest plan will increase the balance of a cash account, while a removal plan will decrease it.
+There are four main types of investment plans: deposit, withdrawal, Interest and Security Purchase/Delivery (as illustrated in Figure&nbsp;1).
+A deposit and interest plan will increase the balance of a cash account, while a withdrawal plan will decrease it.
 On the other hand, a Security Purchase/Delivery plan involves both decreasing your deposit account (to fund the purchase of securities) and increasing your security account (as you acquire new securities).
 To create a new plan, simply click the 'New Plan' :octicons-feed-plus-16: button, located at the top right corner of the interface (as shown in Figure 1).

 ### Deposit Investment Plan